 Advocating for change

-I lead the Mayor’s Challenge for OKC, a federal initiative between SAMSHA and VA to end Suicide amongst SMVF and I serve on the Governor’s Challenge.
+She lead the Mayor’s Challenge for OKC, a federal initiative between SAMSHA and VA to end Suicide amongst SMVF and serves on the Governor’s Challenge.
 Jessica-Rose is the board chair of USO Oklahoma and serves on the regional board for USO.

-I am a firm believer in firearms safety.
-I educate people about proper handling of firearms and storage methods.
-Partnering with project child safe and the VA, I have been able to hand out over 5,000 FREE gun locks.
-The responsibility of proper handling and safety is the firearm owners.
-If you own it for protection, remember that safety is part of protection for you and your family. (pic of me with project child safe at capital)
+Jessica-Rose is a firearm owner and firm believer in safety.
+She educates people about proper handling and storage of firearms.
+Partnering with Project Child Safe and the VA, Jessica-Rose has been able to hand out over 5,000 FREE firearm locks.
+The responsibility of proper handling and safety is the firearm owner’s.
+“If you own it for protection, remember that safety is part of protection for you and your family.”

-I want to leave a legacy and empower others to be the change they wish to see in the world.
+Jessica-Rose wants to leave a legacy and empower others to be the change they wish to see in the world.